jfreboud/jfreboud.github.io/_drafts/2021-10-17-linear-network.markdown

 <h3 style="text-align:center; margin-top: 2%;"> $ o^3 > y^{truth} $ </h3>

-The $ model $ produces a greater than expected output.
+The $ model $ produces a higher than expected output.
 It is the same case as in the previous paragraph but with the opposite impact!

 $$